carsoncole/scout-popcorn/README.md

 ## Features

+- Manage Site Sales, where Scouts will get a pro-rata sales credit based on time spent, out of all Site Sales.

+- Manage Take Orders, where individual customer orders can be entered, tracked, receipts generated and used for ordering inventory to satify deliveries.

+- Manage finances, where you can see sales, expenses, income, and track inventory.

+- Manage prizes, so Scouts can see available prizes and order them, based on their own sales and eligibility.

-- Corncub can be used for one or more Scout units.
+- Can be used for one or more Scout units.
 If only for one unit, set `config.allow_for_multiple_units` to `true`.

 - Bank deposits will result in notification emails being sent out to the Treasurer email address on a Unit.

 ## Installation